 There has been a concern that some of the investment void might be "backfilled," at least partly, by Asian firms such as those from China, Malaysia, Vietnam, and countries in Eastern Europe.
-Russian firms are said to be in talks with Iran on new energy projects.
 However, many such deals are said to be in preliminary stages, and clear examples of "backfilling" are few, to date.
-Most of the potential backfilling companies are perceived as not being as technically capable as those that have withdrawn from Iran.
-In July 2010, after the enactment of Resolution 1929 and CISADA, the Revolutionary Guard's main construction affiliate, Khatem ol-Anbiya, announced it had withdrawn from developing Phases 15 and 16 of South Pars-a project worth \$2 billion.46 Khatem ol-Anbiya took over that project in 2006 when Norway's Kvaerner pulled out of it.
+Most of the companies that might backfill abandoned projects are perceived as not being as technically capable as those that have withdrawn from Iran.
+In July 2010, after the enactment of Resolution 1929 and CISADA, the Revolutionary Guard's main construction affiliate, Khatem ol-Anbiya, announced it had withdrawn from developing Phases 15 and 16 of South Pars-a project worth \$2 billion.
+Khatem ol-Anbiya took over that project in 2006 when Norway's Kvaerner pulled out of it.
 It is likely that the IRGC perceived its involvement as likely to scare away foreign participation in the work because U.S. and U.N. sanctions are targeting the IRGC and its corporate affiliates.